Jasper Francis Cropsey: Works

-His architectural works included Manhattan brownstones, the since-demolished 14th Street station for the IRT Sixth Avenue Line in Manhattan, and St. Luke's Episcopal Church on Staten Island.
+His architectural works included New York City brownstones, the since-demolished 14th Street station for the IRT Sixth Avenue Line in Manhattan, and St. Luke's Episcopal Church on Staten Island.

 Some of Cropsey's painting command high prices at auctions.
 Greenwood Lake (1879) sold at Christie's auction in 2012 for $422,500.
 Sunset, Camel's Hump, Lake Champlain (1877) sold for $314,500 in 2011.

 Collection

-Cropsey's home and studio, Ever Rest, in Hastings-on-Hudson, New York, has the largest permanent collection of Cropsey's work, collected by great-granddaughter Barbara Newington.
+Cropsey's home and studio, Ever Rest, in Hastings-on-Hudson, New York, has the largest permanent collection of Cropsey's work, collected by his great-granddaughter Barbara Newington.
 The collection has been on display since 1977 and the founding of the Newington-Cropsey Foundation.

 Personal life

 Cropsey married Maria Cooley in May 1847.
 He had met her during one of his visits to Greenwood Lake after 1843.
 Maria's father, Isaac P. Cooley, was a justice of the peace from 1837 to 1839 and became a judge over the New Jersey Court of Common Pleas in 1840.
 Cooley then became a member of New Jersey State House of Assembly from 1860 to 1861.
 Cooley offered to build Cropsey a studio on his estate but the offer was declined.
 In 1869 Cropsey built a 29-room Gothic Revival mansion and studio in Warwick, New York that he named Aladdin.
 As well as living in New York City, he spent part of his time in Warwick until the mansion was sold in 1884.

 In 1884 Cropsey first rented then in 1885 bought a house at Hastings-on-Hudson, New York he named Ever Rest.
 He and Maria had two children: Mary Cortelyou Cropsey Howells (b.
 September.
 5, 1850, d.
 July 30, 1921) and Lilly Frances Cropsey (b.
 July 16, 1859, d.
 February 21, 1889).
 Cropsey lived at Ever Rest until his death on June 22, 1900, and his wife Maria lived there until she died in 1906, having been married to "Frank" for 54 years.